About

 Molly Doherty

-Molly Doherty was designated to be the Board Chair of the New York State Industrial Board of Appeals in August 2018, after serving as a Board Member since June 2016.
+Molly Doherty was appointed to the Industrial Board of Appeals in June 2016, and served as its Chairperson from August 2018 to June 2025.
+She is now the Board's Executive Director.
 Ms. Doherty has dedicated her career to public service.
 Prior to joining the Board, she was the Director of Litigation at Manhattan Legal Services, part of Legal Services NYC, the largest civil legal services provider in the United States.
 In that role she directed the affirmative and complex litigation docket on a range of issues, including employment, civil rights, housing, and consumer matters.
 She was the Director of the Comprehensive Rights Unit at Manhattan Legal Services prior to that, where she oversaw employment, consumer, re-entry projects, as well as the project serving people living with HIV.
 Ms. Doherty created the Fair Housing Testing project in the New York State Attorney General’s Civil Rights Bureau, where she developed and managed a housing discrimination testing program that operated throughout New York State.
 Ms. Doherty began her legal career representing tenants in housing court and other forums at Goddard-Riverside Community Center’s SRO Law Project, where she eventually became the director of the Law Project.
 Before attending law school, Ms. Doherty worked in a youth advocacy organization in New York City that focused on comprehensive sex education and other issues facing New York City public school students.
 Ms. Doherty received her law degree from CUNY Law School and her undergraduate degree from CUNY’s Hunter College.

 Najah A. Farley